Tarrency/viewerjs-webcomponent/README.md

         └── viewer-webcomponent.js
     ```

 2. Import the webcomponent where you use.
-For details, please see [Example](#Example).
     ```js
-        import viewer from '/src/webcomponent/viewer-webcomponent.js'
+        import viewer from 'webcomponent/viewer-webcomponent.js'
         viewer.show()
     ```
     ```html